MargaridaVictoriano/CTF-Write-Ups/README.md

 > binwalk --dd='.*' flag.png

-I did not found anything particularly useful so I tried taking another look at the .dd file.
+I did not find anything particularly useful so I tried taking another look at the .dd file.
 I used testdisk and I found this :